Swiss Exotic for 1985

 Chassis: Nickle-plated steel spine

-Front: Egli braced fork
+Front: Egli braced fork in magnesium

 Rear: Monoshock swinging arm